Golden Eagle Aging Chart

 Allegheny Front Hawk Watch on Pennsylvania’s Somerset/Bedford County line is located atop the Eastern Continental Divide—rain falling to its east entering first the Juniata River, then the Susquehanna River on its way to the Atlantic Ocean, and that falling to its west making its way to the Gulf of Mexico via the Mississippi River system.
 This hawk watch is staffed in autumn and in the spring from mid-February through early May.
 Because the face of the plateau lies along a north to south axis, Allegheny Front experiences its best flights when updrafts are at their best—during days with winds from the east.

-Staffed full-time for the first time during the autumn of 2019, Eagle Field on Bald Eagle Mountain northwest of State College documented a fabulous “Eastern Golden Eagle” flight— more than 340 birds.
+Staffed full-time for the first time during the autumn of 2019, Eagle Field on Bald Eagle Mountain northwest of State College documented a fabulous “Eastern Golden Eagle” flight— more than 340 birds—in that initial season.
+Northwest winds produced the biggest numbers.
 There were nine days in November with ten or more birds counted, including days in mid-month with 24 (twice), 39, 45, 46, and 52!
-If numbers like this are an annual occurrence, then observers at this site may be seeing the passage of 10% or more of the entire “Eastern Golden Eagle” population each autumn.
-Perhaps the eagles transiting Eagle Field should be studied more closely.
+If numbers like these are an annual occurrence, then observers at this site may be seeing the passage of 10% or more of the entire “Eastern Golden Eagle” population each autumn.
+To more thoroughly assess fall Golden Eagle migration through the Allegheny Plateau escarpment/Bald Eagle Mountain corridor, a nearby observation site, Allegheny Front—Sandy Ridge, was first utilized during the 2024 season as an alternate to Eagle Field on days with wind directions ranging from east to south.
+The best of these days produced dozens of birds that would not have passed close enough to the Eagle Field site to be counted.

 There are additional locations that offer opportunities to see migrating “Eastern Golden Eagles” in the Ridge and Valley Province in the State College area.
 In spring, observers at the Tussey Mountain Hawk Watch witness a peak northbound movement in mid-March each year.
 Counters also tally birds at Tussey Mountain during the autumn.
 Not far away, on the northwest side of the Kishacoquillas Valley, Stone Mountain experiences good fall flights on north or northwest winds.
 On the southeast side of the valley, Jack’s Mountain is one of the few sites to experience good autumn flights on a day with southeast winds.